Filing your taxes can seem like a maze of dates and forms. Get one wrong, and you’ve wasted a lot of time and may have incurred late fees.

 We’ve put a simple guide together to help you navigate the forms and their related due dates.
 The following dates are based on the tax year 2019, coming due in 2020.

-The main tax deadline for personal taxes is Wednesday, April 15, 2020.
+The main tax deadline for personal taxes is updated to Wednesday, July 15, 2020.

 We also included the estimated tax deadlines for 2020, since making estimated tax payments can always be annoying.

 Individuals and Families - Annual personal income tax filings (Form 1040) are due on Wednesday, July 15, 2020.
 The majority of people file a 1040.

 Note: For 2020, President Trump delayed the tax refund filing and payment deadline to July 15, 2020.
 No interest will accrue on late payments until July 16, 2020.
 See the IRS rules here.

 Corporations (including S and C Corps) - C corporations (Form 1120) also file on July 15.
 S corporations (Form 1120S) and partnerships (Form 1065) file on March 15.